Arelle/ixbrl-viewer/README.md

 ## JavaScript Versioning

 The ixbrl-viewer plugin embeds processed XBRL metadata in the HTML that has a specific format read by the JavaScript.
-The metadata produced by a version will be broken if a major version bump is released.
-The new javascript won't necessarily work with older versions of the generated metadata. if a minor version bump is released, then the metadata format was updated, any ixbrl-viewer produced on that minor version will have to use at least that minor version for the javascript.
+The metadata produced will work with a viewer application that has the same major version, and the same or later minor version as the plugin used to create it.

+This means that once an XBRL report has been prepared by the plugin, the associated JavaScript viewer application can be upgraded within the same major version.
+Any features introduced in newer versions of the viewer that rely on additional metadata will degrade gracefully if that metadata is not present.

 ## Producing an ixbrl-viewer via the Arelle GUI